 If you are an individual taxpayer and the state or jurisdiction where you file an income tax return is not shown below, please refer to the Federally Tax-Exempt Income Dividends: State Tax Exclusion Worksheet to determine the portion of federally tax-exempt income dividends that may be excluded for state income tax purposes.
 (Corporations and other entities in the states listed below may be subject to state income taxation on federally tax-exempt income dividends and may need to complete the Federally Tax-Exempt Income Dividends: State Tax Exclusion Worksheet.)

-American Funds Tax-Exempt Fund of New York, The Tax-Exempt Fund of California, The Tax-Exempt Fund of Maryland and The Tax-Exempt Fund of Virginia are 100% invested in municipal bonds exempt from tax in their respective states.
+American Funds Tax-Exempt Fund of New York and The Tax-Exempt Fund of California were 100% invested in municipal bonds exempt from tax in their respective states.

 The federally tax-exempt income dividends from these funds may be excluded from state taxable income in their states.
 For example, if you are a California taxpayer, all of the federally tax-exempt income dividends from The Tax-Exempt Fund of California may be excluded from your California taxable income.